Speech Therapy Treatments For Kids With Nonverbal Autism

 What Is Nonverbal Autism?

-Nonverbal autism falls under the umbrella of autism spectrum disorder (ASD), which identifies an assortment of neurodevelopmental disorders.
+Nonverbal autism falls under the umbrella of autism spectrum disorder (ASD).

 Let’s look at how to recognize nonverbal autism, and some ways speech therapy can help improve communication.